ritvikindupuri/VPC-Network-Monitoring/README.md

 ## 🧾 Full Technical Documentation

-Full implementation steps, log analysis examples, CloudWatch query logic, and screenshots are available in [`Technical_Report.pdf`](link-to-your-uploaded-pdf).
+Full implementation steps, log analysis queries, and screenshots are documented in the “AWS VPC Monitoring Documentation” file.

 ---